Lang File

 }

-• alias and aliases: Shortcuts or alternative names for commands.
+* **alias** and **aliases**: Shortcuts or alternative names for commands.
 Useful for multi-language support or creating intuitive command names.
-Examples: "Back, Cancel"
+Examples: "Back, Cancel".
+Alias support spaces.
+For example: "Go to back" - it is alias: it is not "Go" with params

-• message_id: message id for editing.
-Please note: SmartBot passed current message id on inline button pressing automatically
+* **message\_id**: message id for editing.
+Please note: SmartBot passed current message id on inline button pressing automatically&#x20;

 Here's a basic example of a test command setup in the language file: